 Authoritatively ranked lists of books sold in the United States.
 This bestseller list is widely considered the preeminent list of best-selling books in the United States.
 Published weekly in The New York Times Book Review, the best-seller list has been published in the Times since October 12, 1931.

-Your Next Read provides book recommendations in two ways, and you can sign up and crate you own “Map” of books.
+Your Next Read provides book recommendations in two ways, and you can sign up and create your own "Map" of books.
 To find book recommendations, you can either browse reading lists, or you can type in a title, and a web of 8 other books will appear (as well as Amazon reviews about the book you searched for).
-You can then click on another book in the web and 8 more books will show up based on the book you just clicked.
+You can then select another book in the web and 8 more books will show up based on the book you just selected.
 You can also offer up recommendations of your own.